JasperHof/SPARE/README.md

 # SPARE

 The SPARE package enables recurrent event analysis for GWAS.
-SPARE applies a saddle-point approximation to achieve statistical accuracy for low-frequency variants.
+SPARE applies a saddlepoint approximation to achieve statistical accuracy for low-frequency variants.

 The software can be downloaded in R by:
 ```